bnzbnz/qBit4Delphi/README.md

 Official WebUI API Documentation: https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)

 It requires no DLL, nor third-party extension.
 This is pure Pascal VCL/FMX.
 BUT before you try to compile qBit4Delphi, some Embarcadero JSON .pas units need to be patched (bugs / features).
 The procedure to do so is provided below.
-This API is developed with Delphi Community Edition 10.4 but also tested with Sydney 10.4.2, Alexandria 11.0 and 11.1 (JSON patches provided)
+This API is developed with Delphi Community Edition 10.4 but also tested with Sydney 10.4.2, Alexandria 11.3 (JSON patches provided)

 Alternatively, qNOXify is a thin client for qBittorent/NOX, it is a work in progress and has now its own repository : [qNOXify](https://github.com/bnzbnz/qNOXify)